phiil-92/ssh-manager/README.md

 Open the App on: http://server-ip:3000

-### I made this as a tool for myself to use in my homelab using claude.
-This is not intended as a official piece of software with the goal of doing big numbers or anything since this is a Vibe-Coded tool.
+### I made this as a tool for myself to use in my homelab using claude, use at your own discretion.
-### I do not support Vibe-Coded software/slop with the goal of making big numbers being sold and so on.